 Schools & Research

 Victorian Amersham: Look at our photographic archive and the museum displays to see what everyday life was like over 100 years ago.
 What could you buy in the local shops?
 Find out about local jobs, including the tools used by the chair maker, wheelwright and blacksmith or find out about lace making, straw plaiting and other jobs for children, as well as exploring Victorian maps of Amersham’s railway.

 Traditional Toys: Discover our range of typical toys from the 20th century and have a handling session with toys old and new to discuss the differences.
-Every child is invited to bring along a favourite toy or game, old or new.
-There is an opportunity to talk about what type of materials were used and toys enjoyed by rich and poor children, before designing a new toy using what we’ve learnt from the toys of the past.
+There is an opportunity to talk about what type of materials were used, and compare the toys enjoyed by rich and poor children, before designing a new toy using what we’ve learnt from the toys of the past.
 Click here for a more detailed session plan.

 Guided walks: Walk around the old town to find out more about why the town is here and how the arrival of stage coaches and the coming of the railway altered the town.
 Or study the different construction methods and materials used to build the houses in the High Street.
 Old Amersham is an excellent contrast to other more modern towns for local history studies.

 *Supported with investment from Artswork, the South East Bridge